Synbin/Synbin-VCV-Modules/README.md

 Based on the hardware Noise Toaster by Ray Wilson of 'Music from Outer Space'

-Differences include CV In for the VCO and individual outputs for the raw VCO and LFO.
+Differences include CV In for the VCO and individual outputs for the VCO, LFO and AR signals.